-1 melading sectors such as manufacturing, agriculture, automobile, nearing, eve 1.
-Reserve Ratio Banks are required to keep aside a set percentage of ca reserves or RBI approved assets.
-Reserve ratio is of two type Cash Reserve Ratio (CRR) Banks are required to set aside this portion in cash with the RBI.
+0 as manayasianing, agriculture, 1.
+Reserve Ratio Banks are required to keep aside a set percentage of cash reserves or RBI approved assets.
+Reserve ratio is of two types 1a.
+Cash Reserve Ratio (CRR) Banks are required to set aside this portion in cash with the RBI.
 The bank can neither lend it to anyone nor can it earn any interest rate or profit on CRR 1b.
-Statutory Liquidity Ratio (SLR) Banks are required to set aside this portion in liquid a such as gold or RBI approved securities such as gold or RBI approved securit 2.
-Open Market Operations (OMO) In order to control money supply, the RBI buys and sells government securities in the open market.
+Statutory Liquidity Ratio (SLR) Banks are required to set aside this portion in liquid assets such as gold or RBI approved securities such as government securities.
+Banks are allowed to earn interest on these securities, however it is very low.
+2. Open Market Operations (OMO) In order to control money supply, the RBI buys and sells government securities in the open market.
 These operations conducted by the Central Bank in the open market are referred to as Open Market Operations.
 When the RBI sells government securities, the liquidity is sucked from the market, and the exact opposite happens when RBI buys securities.
 The latter is done to control inflation.
-The objective of OMOs are to keep a check on temporary liquidity mismatches in the market, owing to foreign capital flow
+The objective of OMOs are to keep a check on temporary liquidity mismatches in the market, owing to foreign capital flow mvsir.in /8.12 th e economy 学性的现在分词 1.
+Margin requirements The RBI prescribes a certain margin against collateral, which in turn impacts the borrowing habit of customers.
+When the margin requirements are raised by the RBI, customers will be able to borrow less 2.
+Moral suasion By way of persuasion, the RBI convinces banks to keep money in government securities, rather than certain sectors.
+3. Selective credit control Controlling credit by not lending to selective industries or speculative businesses.
+Market Stabilisation Scheme (MSS) Under MSS the Government of India borrows from the RBI (such borrowing being additional to its normal borrowing requirements) and issues treasury-bills/dated securities.